verbiscms/verbis/docs/templates/functions/Date & Time.md

 # Date & Time

-Golang's date formatting is a little different in that it doesn't use any special codes (e.g `%Y` for Year).
-Instead it uses a standard time which is:
+These functions aid the formatting of date and time variables.
+Golang's date formatting is a little different to other languages in that it doesn't use any special codes (e.g `%Y` for Year).
+Onstead it uses a standard time, which is:

 `Mon Jan 2 15:04:05 MST 2006  (MST is GMT-0700)`